Can You Compost Bones? Here’s the Nitty-Gritty

 Why most people don’t recommend composting bones

-For example, the U.S. Environmental Protection Agency (EPA) does not recommend composting meat, bones, fish bones, and animal scraps as it may, “create odor problems and attract pests such as rodents and flies.”
+For example, the U.S. Environmental Protection Agency (EPA) does not recommend composting meat, bones, fish bones, and animal scraps as it may, “create odor problems and attract pests such as rodents and flies.”¹

 This is mostly true: adding meat and bones to the average backyard compost pile may create more trouble than it’s worth.

-If you happen to have a passive compost, it’s most likely a “cold” compost which means the pile’s overall temperature remains cool, and the rate of decomposition is slower.
+If you have a passive compost, it’s most likely a “cold” compost, which means the pile’s overall temperature remains cool, and the rate of decomposition is slower.
 If you add bones to this type of compost pile, the bones will take a long time to decompose (maybe years!), and in the meantime, could cause quite a stink.

 If this applies to the type of compost you have at home, pause before adding bones to the pile.

 So, if you have a thriving, hot compost pile, the rate of decomposition is much quicker.
-You’re probably adding new compostable material frequently, and regularly turning the pile which helps to aerate, mix, and break down components quickly.
+You’re probably adding new compostable material frequently and regularly turning the pile.
+This helps to aerate, mix, and allows bacteria to break down components quickly.

 With hot composting, it’s safer to add bones.
 But, they’ll still take a long time to fully decompose before you can use your batch of finished compost.

-Takeaway: Don’t add bones or meat scraps to a compost (especially if you have a cold or passive compost heap), before first taking a few extra steps—see below.
+Takeaway: Don’t add bones, raw meat, cooked meat, or meat scraps to a compost (especially if you have a cold or passive compost heap), before first taking a few extra steps—see below.
 Bones may create a strong odor, attract unwanted backyard pests, and just take a very long time to decompose.

 Why compost bones?

 If you haven’t jumped on the composting bandwagon yet, now’s the time to do so.
-Food waste is a huge problem.
-Composting not only diverts waste from landfills, it also creates a nutrient-rich soil amendment for your garden.
+Organic waste and food waste is a huge problem.
+Composting not only diverts food and yard waste from landfills, it also creates a nutrient-rich soil amendment for your garden.

-Besides, instead of spending money on buying bone meal which acts as a natural fertilizer, you can simply learn to compost leftover bones by grinding them up first.
+Besides, instead of spending money on buying bone meal which acts as a natural fertilizer, you can simply learn to compost chicken bones, or other leftover bones by grinding them up first.

-Bones are a source of calcium, carbonate, collagen, and phosphate.
+Bones are a source of calcium, carbonate, collagen, and phosphate.³

 In particular, raw bone meal provides a source of nitrogen.
-(While bones also contain phosphorous, most of it is not soluble.)
-According to Alabama A & M & Auburn Universities, steamed bone meal increases the amount of available soluble phosphorous for plants (but slightly decreases the amount of nitrogen available).
-Steamed bone meal contains about 20 percent calcium.
+(While bones also contain phosphorus, most of it is not soluble.)
+According to Alabama A & M & Auburn Universities, steamed bone meal increases the amount of available soluble phosphorus for plants (but slightly decreases the amount of nitrogen available).
+Steamed bone meal contains about 20 percent calcium.⁴

-In the composting world, nitrogen acts as a source of nutrients for the microorganisms and other helpful insects in a compost pile.
+In the composting world, nitrogen serves as a source of nutrients for the microorganisms and other helpful insects in a compost pile.

-Calcium carbonate helps to build strong cells in plants and is a vital part in healthy cell development in plants.
+Calcium carbonate helps to build strong cells in plants and is a vital part of healthy cell development in plants.
 All in all, bones provide an excellent source of nutrition for plants.

 What kinds of bones can you compost?